devikamallik/Medicinal_leaf_identification/README.md

 - **Metrics**: The model’s performance is evaluated using accuracy, precision, recall, and F1-score metrics.
 - **Validation**: Cross-validation and test set evaluations are performed to ensure robustness.

-## Contributing
-Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please create a pull request or open an issue

 ## Acknowledgments